anuragreddygv323/coding-challenge-master/README.md

 #Problem Statement:
 Each tweet has one or more hashtags.
-Calculate the rolling average scores as the new tweet comes by updating the 60 second sliding window with respect to the latest tweet.
+Calculate the rolling average degree score as the new tweet comes by updating the 60 second sliding window with respect to the latest tweet.

 #Background and the thought process to arrive at an algorithm to compute the rolling average degree
 Average score = (Sum of each hashtag score)/(# of unique hashtags)